 - When they develop a little more confidence and skill, speed up by giving them one to two seconds to give their answer.
-Keep the ones they hesitate too long on, then count who has the most cards at the end.
-A prize for the winner can be offered to make it more exciting for you both.
-They can also rip up the ones that they ‘just know’ and throw them in the rubbish.
+They can enjoy ripping up the ones that they ‘just know’ and throwing them in the rubbish.

-- Help your child concentrate well by making revision practises short and simple and interactive.
+- Help your child concentrate well by making revision practices short and simple and interactive.
 Use a system that involves their senses and uses their memory.
-For example use ‘the write and say – check and cover system’.
+When learning spelling words, use ‘the write and say – check and cover system’.
 Write, and as they write, say the sounds in the word aloud.
 Check it is spelt correctly, then cover that word so it can’t be seen, then write and say the word again.
 Repeat this process five times for each word.

-- Make their spelling somehow shocking/interesting/surprising, especially if the word doesn’t follow any phonics rule you know of.
-New learning when connected with strong emotions is more easily learnt.
+- New learning when connected with strong emotions is more easily learnt.
+You can make their spelling somehow shocking/interesting/surprising, especially if the word doesn’t follow any phonics rule you know of.

 - Set up a simple system of automatically revising words that have been learnt.
 Revise them within 24 hours, then again during the week, and again within a month.
-Testing spelling words regularly helps your child use more effort to learn and remember that word the first time they learn it, and also gives them another chance to learn it if they have forgotten parts of it.
+Testing spelling words regularly gives them another chance to learn it if they have forgotten parts of it.

-- Connecting new ideas with ideas your child already knows.
+- Connect new ideas with ideas your child already knows.

-- Using as many of the senses as you can.
+- Use as many of the senses as you can.
 Explain and discuss together (aural), show them how (visual), the student does it or writes it down (kinesthetic).

-- Only learning for a brief period of time then taking a break or learning something else.
+- Only learn for a brief period of time then take a break or learn something else.

-- Testing and retesting for longer than you might think necessary.
+- Test and retest for longer than you might think necessary.